Lattice study of a magnetic contribution to heavy quark momentum diffusion: Lattice perturbation theory and tree-level improvement

 Eqs.~\nr{G_norm_DR} and \nr{G_norm_L} permit to implement ``tree-level improvement''~\cite{rs,hbm}, which can significantly reduce discretization effects at small distances.
 Using \eqs\nr{G_norm_DR} and \nr{G_norm_L} to determine $\overline{\tau}$ from \be G^\rmii{ }_{\rmi{norm},\rmii{DR}} ( \overline{\tau} ) \; \equiv \; G^\rmii{ }_{\rmi{norm},\rmii{L}} (\tau) \;, \la{improvement} \ee the tree-level improved correlator is obtained from \be \bigl[ G_{\B}^{ }( \overline{\tau} ) \bigr]^\rmi{imp}_{\rmi{bare},\rmii{L}} \; \equiv \; \bigl[ G_{\B}^{ }(\tau) \bigr]^{ }_{\rmi{bare},\rmii{L}} \;, \ee i.e.\ the measured values at distance $\tau$ are assigned to a corrected value $\overline{\tau}$.

 Another use of the perturbative expression in \eq\nr{GB_lat} is that it permits to crosscheck the overall normalization of the lattice measurement, by going to very large $\beta$.
-Results are shown in \fig\ref{fig:crosscheck}, confirming that everything is in order.
+Results are shown in \fig\ref{fig:crosscheck}, and at short separations display a gradual movement towards unity as $\beta$ increases, thereby confirming that everything is in order.